UmmItC/Blog/content/about/_index.md

 ## Why this blog?

-This blog aims to share my experiences and provide a guide on how to install Arch Linux.
-This blog aims to share my experiences.
-There are many articles that guide you on how to install Arch Linux. and my article provides simple and concise instructions, making it easy for readers to follow.
+This blog is intended to share my experiences, for example there are a number of articles that guide you on how to install Arch Linux, the installation process can be overwhelming due to the amount of documentation available.
+Therefore, my articles make it easier for you by explaining the installation method in a simple and clear way.
 Happy to help you guys!

 ### Blog in general

 I will mainly write about Linux, with occasional posts about games, Windows, Mac, and other topics.

+This blog is open source, transparency, and no spam.

 ### Favourite animal